BSO

 Cool grill in a Northampton parking lot.

-I have no idea what this Hamp protester is protesting, and he seemed unable to explain it to me.
+I have no idea what this protester is protesting, and he seemed unable to explain it to me.

 Today's Music Video